 6. Redefining Your Brand’s Values, Mission, Vision, and Logo

-The easiest step is also the most crucial step in rebranding guide.
-Simple questions such as “What is your purpose?
+The easiest step is also the most crucial step in the rebranding guide.
+Simple questions like “What is your purpose?
 Why is this your purpose?
-How are you achieving it?” are staple in assessing the necessary changes.
+How are you achieving it?” are staples in assessing the necessary changes.

 Multiple aspects should be reconsidered when rebranding is brought into discussions:

-A brand’s vision is one of the most important pivots in the foundations of a company because it creates a “direction”.
+A brand vision is one of the most important pivots in the foundations of a company because it creates a “direction”.
 It is crucial to identify a vision that suits your company.

 Sometimes, your brand isn’t working well because its former vision doesn’t quite suit the current circumstances of your company!

 A mission defines the purpose of your company’s services.
-Your brand’s mission goes hand-in-hand with your vision by supplementing a purpose that will help navigate towards your vision.
+Your brand’s mission goes hand-in-hand with your vision by supplementing a purpose to help you navigate toward your vision.

 A brand’s mission can be as simple as “Healthy food anytime and anywhere” or “Fresh produce with just a click”.

-Values dictate the reason why your company has adopted their vision and mission.
+Values dictate the reason why your company has adopted its vision and mission.
 It is the knife that applies your bread and butter.

 Your values should always reflect the principles that your company exercises.

-It is the first element that any consumer sees before learning of a brand’s vision, mission and values.
+It is the first element that any consumer sees before learning of vision, mission, and values.